particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-workbench.md

 It is generally worth also reviewing the troubleshooting documentation available by running the command `Particle: Get Help` in the Workbench Command Palette (⇧⌃P (Windows, Linux) or ⇧⌘P (Mac OS).

-## Running A Basic Workbench Functionality Check
+## Running a basic workbench functionality check

 Before troubleshooting further, please take the following steps to ensure Workbench's basic operations are functional: